lumeland/lume.land/docs/advanced/order-of-operations.md

      calculate the source and destination paths.
    - If the name of the file is `_data` or is inside a `_data` folder, is shared data.
+   - If the file inside a `_components` folder, is a component.
    - If it has a known extension, it's a page.
    - Otherwise, ignore it.
 4. Dispatch the [event](../core/events.md) `beforeRender`.